 How to Clean Your Washing Machine with Vinegar and Baking Soda (Front Load and Top Loading)

-As a breast cancer survivor, I now try to be more careful about the amount of chemicals we are putting in, on, and around our bodies.
+I try to be more careful about the number of chemicals we are putting in, on, and around our bodies.
 I like finding ways to clean naturally, with few harsh chemicals.

 How to Get Rid of Washing Machine Odor and Washing Machine Smells